-It breaks my heart when I hear truly talented and capable people who wind up feeling like a failure.
+It breaks my heart when I hear from truly talented and capable people who wind up feeling like a failure.
 Maybe it’s because of a choppy work history, or things that happened early on — or whatever reason.
-And the worst part is that when you feel that way, each and every thing that goes wrong only adds to that feeling.
+And the worst part is when you feel that way, each and every thing that goes wrong only adds to that feeling.

 So is there anything you can do to STOP feeling like a failure?
 Probably.
 But first we need to look at where that feeling is coming from.